About

 Photo Credit: Rachel Adel Poster

-Janay Garrick writes from her grandmother’s pink secretary desk in Northern California.
-Awarded support from the Community of Writers in nonfiction/memoir and the Collegeville Institute for Ecumenical and Cultural Research, her work has appeared in or is forthcoming in Newsweek, Narrative, TriQuarterly, Fourth Genre, Eclectica, and The Fourth River among others.
+Janay Garrick writes from her grandmother’s pink secretary desk in Colorado.
+Awarded support from the Kenyon Review, the Community of Writers, and the Collegeville Institute for Ecumenical and Cultural Research, her work has appeared or is forthcoming in Newsweek, Narrative, TriQuarterly, Fourth Genre, Eclectica, and The Fourth River among others.
 Janay holds an M. A. in Cross-Cultural Studies with a research emphasis in Children at Risk from Fuller Theological Seminary and an MFA in Creative Nonfiction from Seattle Pacific University.

-In Janay’s ongoing gender discrimination lawsuit against her former employer, she is represented by Americans United for the Separation of Church and State and supported by the ACLU, ACLU Illinois, and the Equal Employment Opportunities Commission — together they are fighting for the rights of women and minoritized voices working in religious settings.
+In Janay’s ongoing gender discrimination lawsuit against her former employer, the ACLU and the Equal Employment Opportunities Commission wrote amicus briefs on her behalf in the Seventh Circuit Court of Appeals — together they are fighting for the rights of women and minoritized voices working in religious settings.
 There are 1.7 million of us.

 Currently, Janay is writing her first book, a memoir.